Haruki1707/EZ_Updater/README.md

 using EZ_Updater;
 ```

-I recommend having a Button hiden for UpdateForm closing and a ProgressBar
+I recommend having a Button hidden for UpdateForm closing and a ProgressBar

 In your form constructor you could do something like
 ```csharp